digital-work-lab/open-source-project/docs/week_3_python_notebook_3.md

 ## Part 1: Initialization <a id="initialization"></a>

 Let's start with the anatomy of a Python package.
-A consistent structure is key.
-It allows automated tools and other developers to understand your project instantly.
+A consistent structure is key because it allows automated tools and other developers to understand your project instantly.
 A typical package could be structured as follows:

 ```
 colrev-journal-formatter/
 │   ├── __init__.py
-│   └── main.py
+│   └── formatter.py
 ├── tests/
-│   └── test_main.py
+│   └── test_formatter.py
 ├── LICENSE
 ├── README.md
 └── pyproject.toml